 Deciding on or changing a major can feel like one of the most intimidating tasks of college.
 But we can provide some meaningful advice about how to tackle this process, as well as offering information about potential career paths based on various majors.

-Our Career Adviser Mary Hatlen is here to help you with any career related questions.
-You can contact our office either via email or call (920) 923-8097 to make an appointment.
-Whether you are interested in switching your major, considering job opportunities after college, or just prepared to explore your interests, Mary is here to help.
+Our Career Services Director, Mary Hatlen, is here to help you with any career related questions.
+To schedule an appointment, log into your Handshake account at: marianuniversity.joinhandshake.com → Career Services tab → Appointments.
+Whether you are interested in switching your major, considering job opportunities after college, or just prepared to explore your interests, Mary and her team of student career ambassadors are here to help.

 Career Assessments—Discover Who You Are

 What are my interests?
 Is my personality a good "match" for a particular career?
 Career assessments are tools that can help answer these kinds of questions.
-Experienced career counselors will help you interpret your results.
+Our experienced career team will help you interpret your results.